zen006598/PocketFlow-Tutorial-Codebase-Knowledge/docs/OpenManus/03_baseagent.md

 9.  **Finalize:** Once the loop finishes (either `max_steps` reached or state changed to `FINISHED`/`ERROR`), it sets the state back to `IDLE` (unless it ended in `ERROR`).
 10. **Return Results:** It returns a string summarizing the results from all the steps.

-Here’s a simplified diagram showing the flow:
+Here's a simplified diagram showing the flow:

 ```mermaid
 sequenceDiagram